What is Conductivity?

 Measurement of Conductivity

 The devices that are used to measure conductivity are called Conductivity Analyzers or Conductivity meters.
-There are two ways in which the conductivity in liquids or slurries are measured:
+There are two ways in which the conductivity in liquids or slurries is measured:

 - Contacting (or Electrode) Measurement.